iyzhang/misogyny/README.md

 Of course, this prediction continues even while I *am* one of the top operating systems researchers in the world.
-If only I got a penny for every time someone said: you don't *look* like a computer scientist, I could be Mackenzie Scott without having to marry an asshole.
-This comment is usually posed as a compliment, which I should graciously receive.
+If only I got a penny for every time someone said "you don't *look* like a computer scientist", I could be Mackenzie Scott without having to marry an asshole.
+This comment is usually posed as a compliment which I should graciously receive.

 But it's not a compliment.
 I don't look like myself?
 I'm not a computer scientist?
 This mental dissonance is jarring.
-It feels like someone keeps slapping me *at work* and saying: Wake up, this was all a dream, you didn't actually publish any SOSP papers this year!
+It feels like someone keeps slapping me *at work* and saying: "Wake up, this was all a dream, you didn't actually publish any SOSP papers this year!"

 After enough people question your ability to do *your own job* based on something as nonsensical as how you look, you really start to